 Ask ten people the number one reason they live or winter in Green Valley, AZ and you will hear at least ten different answers:

 Golf!
 It’s so affordable!
-I never wanted to clean maple leaves out of gutters again.
+I never want to clean maple leaves out of gutters again.
 Green Valley Recreation!
 Birder’s paradise!
 We are so done with snow.
 It’s just such an easy place to live.
 The lifelong learning opportunities are fantastic!
 Open vistas!
 I love to bicycle and play bridge, he loves lapidary work—Green Valley is perfect.
 We visited friends for a month last year and had so much fun.
 Small-town connection!

 Tucson, just 20-40 minutes north, depending on which end of town you’re headed to, is a trove of possibilities.
 Tucson is known as a festival town.
 Hardly a weekend passes when there isn’t a big party happening somewhere.